The Dark Web, Deep Web, Precautions & Access

 Hackers, on the other hand, keep a watchful eye on their domain, ready to pounce on rookies looking for original web content and ready to blackmail unsuspecting users.
 The government might also be watching.
 The evidence of which is the news where law enforcement catches drug dealers and pedophiles and shut down their sites by agents whose jobs are to lurk and watch the dark web.

 - The first and foremost safety precaution before downloading TOR and surfing the web is to subscribe to a VPN.
 A VPN is the first step at losing watchful eyes equivalent to spewing out a smokescreen at the start of a race.
 VPNs also mask the real IP/identity of the user by relaying traffic to other servers and sending out a different IP than that of the user.
 Hackers and even the government will have a tough time tracing their dark web target.
-Her’s a list of the best VPNs for 2019.
+Here’s a list of the best VPNs for 2021.

 - You are keeping your browser up-to-date.
 Hackers are always on the lookout for vulnerabilities in software.
 Moreover, since the TOR or a TOR-enabled browser is one way for them to trace their targets, any vulnerability could be exploited.
 Keeping your TOR browser up-to-date will patch any holes for hackers to peep through.
 While you’re at it, keep your operating system and anti-malware software up to date as well.